BlueNalgene/LaTeX_Guided_Course/_episodes/01-textdoc.md

 There are a large number of styles available for LaTeX documents that are not included with the default build.
 Advanced users might even write their own styles for special documents.
 Perhaps most important to researchers are the publication style sheets.
-When submitting a document for publication, the journal, school, or group will often make a LaTeX style sheet available to automatically format your document **exactly** the way they want it.
+When submitting a document for publication, the journal, school, or group will often make a LaTeX style sheet available to, if used properly, automatically format your document **exactly** the way they want it.

 Each unique style sheet will have a unique set of options.
 It is important to not expect each